Here’s the proof it works

-In a major clinical study, back pain patients reported a nearly 6-point drop in pain score, even after two years.1
+In another major clinical study, patients with severe low-back pain (8 or above on a 0-10 scale) reported a nearly 6-point drop in pain score at two years.4

 Tens of thousands of people across the globe look to Boston Scientific SCS therapy for long-term, drug-free, FDA-approved pain relief.

-More than 90% of Boston Scientific SCS trial participants reported a successful experience and opted to get the permanent implant.2
+More than 90% of Boston Scientific SCS trial participants reported a successful experience and opted to get the permanent implant.5

-9 out of 10 Boston Scientific SCS patients said they were satisfied with their therapy and 95% would recommend it to others.2
+9 out of 10 Boston Scientific SCS patients said they were satisfied with their therapy and 95% would recommend it to others.5

 The minimally invasive Vertiflex Procedure is FDA approved and backed by a long-term clinical study.